danamlewis/OpenHumansDataTools/README.md

 **Mock data in output file along with additional calculations for various variables as defined by a project protocol:**

 ![Example output file with mock data and formulas embedded for calculating these other fields](https://github.com/danamlewis/OpenHumansDataTools/blob/master/Examples/Example%20output%20file%20from%20unzip-merge-output.png)

+## Tool #3: Examples and descriptions of the four data file types from Nightscout

+[NS-data-types.md](https://github.com/danamlewis/OpenHumansDataTools/blob/master/NS-data-types.md) attemps to explain the nuances and what is contained in each of the four data file types: profile, entries, device status, and treatments.